yrikw/marketplace_app/README.md

 end
 ```

 ## Discuss the database relations to be implemented in your application
 ## Provide your database schema design
 ## Describe the way tasks are allocated and tracked in your project

-R7	Identification of the problem you are trying to solve by building this particular marketplace app.
-R8	Why is it a problem that needs solving?
-R9	A link (URL) to your deployed app (i.e. website)
-R10	A link to your GitHub repository (repo).
-R11	Description of your marketplace app (website), including:
-- Purpose
-- Functionality / features
-- Sitemap
-- Screenshots
-- Target audience
-- Tech stack (e.g. html, css, deployment platform, etc)
 R12	User stories for your app
 R13	Wireframes for your app
 R14	An ERD for your app